A Cowboy’s Dream

-Sadly, Billy Batson passed away after a long battle with lung cancer on September 5, 2017.
+Sadly, Billy passed away after a long battle with lung cancer on September 5, 2017.
+Yet, his presence remains with those who knew him… those who loved, appreciated and still marvel at his music, razor-edged perception, and sardonic wit!

-With a heart full of songs, Billy joined forces singing lead and playing keys with gifted musicians, Dave Vitter on rhythm guitar, Teddy Speleos on lead guitar, Marty David on bass and tenor sax, and Chris Parker on drums to form the original Holy Moses.
+With a heart full of songs, Billy joined forces singing lead and playing keys the likewise gifted musicians of Holy Moses: Dave Vitter on rhythm guitar, Teddy Speleos on lead guitar, Marty David on bass and tenor sax, and Chris Parker on drums to form the original Holy Moses.
 They soon became the most popular band in the Catskills, packing clubs and attracting record label attention.

 Many fantastic stories about Woodstock, NY abound, with its cast of characters and multi-talented artists who dotted the mountainous landscapes in and above the tiny township.
 Music was everywhere, pouring into the valley, and out of windows, with new sounds resonating in the town square.
 From recording execs to known and upcoming music icons, it was the place to be, if you were hip enough to even know or care about it in those days.